THE EQUILIBRIUM INSTITUTE’S EXPERTS

 During Hungary’s rotating presidency of the European Council, he was the chair and vice-chair, respectively, of the European Council’s two international environmental working groups (the WPEI Global and Regional).
 From 2005-2010 he served as the senior environmental advisor to László Sólyom, the Hungarian President at the time.
 He has been teaching sustainability and environmental-related subjects at Hungarian universities (Péter Pázmány Catholic University, Eötvös Loránd University of Sciences and the University of Pécs) and foreign universities (Cambridge, Tours/Poitiers, Venice).
 Between 1993-2017 he was part of the team managing the Regional Environmental Centre for Central and Eastern Europe (REC), and from 1982-1991 he worked for the Hungarian Academy of Sciences’ Balaton Limnological Research Institute.

-Sociologist and Junior Researcher at the Equilibrium Institute
+Project Assistant at the Equilibrium Institute

 Climate policy expert; Senior Fellow of Equilibrium Institute